- Your Chime® Checking Account comes with a Visa® Debit Card, no monthly fees or minimum balance fees.

 9. Is there a Difference Between a Prepaid Debit Card and a Prepaid Credit Card?

-Both terms refer to prepaid cards, but they can be confusing.
-A prepaid credit card implies that the card has a credit line, but prepaid cards do not (unless you opt for overdraft protection, which we discourage).
+Both terms refer to prepaid cards, but they can be misleading.
+A “prepaid credit card” might suggest that the card includes a credit line, but it doesn’t (unless you choose overdraft protection, which we advise against).

 Why do these terms pop up at all?
 Some of it is marketing, as card issuers attempt to compete for customers.